Maintain PostgreSQL

 and 1234 other objects (see server log for list)

-5. Open the server log, and search for the relevant DROP ROLE statement (after running the command below, press /, type DROP ROLE, press Enter, and press n until you match the relevant statement):
+5. Open the server log, and search for the relevant DROP ROLE statement (after running the command below, press /, type DROP ROLE, press Enter, and press n until you find it).
+For example:

 6. If all the objects listed after DETAIL: in the server log can be dropped (press Space to scroll forward), then press q to quit less and open a SQL terminal as the postgres user: